 Gundersen dermatologists treat a variety of skin conditions.
 Skin problems can be a source of discomfort or embarrassment, can be an indication of other health problems and can even be potentially life threatening.
-That's why it's important, when skin problems don't clear up, to have them check out by a Gundersen dermatologist.
+That's why it's important, when skin problems don't clear up, to have them checked by a Gundersen dermatologist.
 Here are some of the most common skin conditions we treat:

 Acne can be uncomfortable, embarrassing and lead to permanent scarring.
-Treating acne may be as simple as establishing a good skin care routine.
-Over-the-counter gels, creams and washes containing benzoyl peroxide or salicylic acid may also help control mild acne.
+Treating acne may be as simple as establishing a good skincare routine.
+Over-the-counter gels, creams and washes containing benzoyl peroxide or salicylic acid also may help control mild acne.
 For more severe acne, your Gundersen dermatologists may prescribe a topical acne medication or laser treatments.

-Gundersen Dermatology also offers treatment for acne scarring including chemical peels, laser or pulsed-light treatments, soft tissue fillers and microdermabrasion.
+Gundersen Dermatology also offers treatment for acne scarring, including chemical peels, laser or pulsed-light treatments, soft tissue fillers and microdermabrasion.

 Eczema or atopic dermatitis results in inflamed and chronic itchy rashes.
 Symptoms vary but often include dry, itchy, red patches on the skin.
 There's no known cause of eczema, but it is likely connected to genetics and the environment.
 People who have eczema often have problems with asthma and hay fever as well.